bitcoinlegacy/bitcoin/CONTRIBUTING.md

 Filing Issues
 -------------
-Issues are primarily for btc1 members.
+Issues are primarily for bitcoinlegacy members.
 Non-members' issues will normally be closed automatically, as a matter of policy.

 Issues are not intended as a generalized free support avenue.